This blog may contain affiliate links. Read our disclosure policy for more info.

 If you’ve never done a Via Ferrata before, it can feel a bit scary at first, but it’s actually super safe, and a great alternative to free climbing.
 The views on this route are spectacular, and you’ll be in a small group of no more than 8 people, with an experienced guide to keep you safe and coach you through any nerves.

-The experience costs $130 CAD per adult or $108 CAD for kids aged 8-18, but note that this price doesn’t include your Sea to Sky Gondola ticket, even though the Via Ferrata does start at the top.
+The experience costs $130 CAD per adult, but note that this price doesn’t include your Sea to Sky Gondola ticket, even though the Via Ferrata does start at the top.
 You can either purchase your ticket separately or choose the bundle option on Viator to buy them both together.

 Snowshoeing